Endermanbugzjfc/ZekCau/README.md

 CombatMode::$std = $std = AwaitStd::init($this);
 ```
 ## Usage
-autoEnable() will enable combat mode for two players when one attack another.
+`autoEnable()` will enable combat mode for two players when one attacks another.

 The `$until` callback is called every time when they attack each other, means the combat mode timer should be reset.
 So a new generator is returned:
 ```php